nashville-software-school/client-side-mastery/projects/tier-4/giffygram/chapters/GG_POST_STATE_ITERATION.md

 The other file you will need is the **`GiffyGram`** component, whose Sole Reponsbility is to display the posts - at least for now.
 You are starting off with the simple stuff.

 There are concept checking questions sprinkled throughout the file.
-You should ponder these yourself, discuss them with your teammates, or discuss with instructors.
+You should ponder these yourself, discuss them with your teammates, or discuss with mentors.

 > #### `giffygram/src/scripts/GiffyGram.js`